logzio/logz-docs/_source/logzio_collections/_prometheus-sources/telegraf-nsq.md

 ## Overview

+NSQ is a realtime distributed messaging platform designed to operate at scale, handling billions of messages per day.
 Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.

 To read metrics from an NSQ topic, you need to add the **inputs.nsq** and **outputs.http** plug-ins to your Telegraf configuration file.